Banner

 Integrating Big Data, Data Science and Cyber Security with Applications in Cloud and Internet of Things

-Bhavani Thuraisingham, Computer Science, University of Texas at Dallas, United States
+Bhavani Thuraisingham, University of Texas at Dallas, United States

 Validity Concerns for Evaluating Algorithms